-Diamond North Credit Union (the "Credit Union") was formed pursuant to The Credit Union Act, 1998 of Saskatchewan ("the Act") and operates ten Credit Union branches.
+Diamond North Credit Union (the "Credit Union") was formed pursuant to The Credit Union Act, 1998 of Saskatchewan ("the Act") and operates eight Credit Union branches.

-On January 1, 2019, the Credit Union amalgamated with Debden Credit Union Limited as approved by its members.
-The Credit Union serves members and non-members in Albertville, Arborfield, Big River, Carrot River, Choiceland, Debden, Nipawin, Prince Albert, White Fox, Zenon Park, and the surrounding communities.
+The Credit Union serves members and non-members in Arborfield, Big River, Carrot River, Choiceland, Debden, Nipawin, Prince Albert, White Fox, and the surrounding communities.
 The address of the Credit Union's registered office is 100, 1st Avenue West, Nipawin, Saskatchewan.

-The consolidated financial statements of the Credit Union as at and for the year ended December 31, 2020 comprise the Credit Union and its wholly owned subsidiary Diamond North Management Ltd. Together, these entities are referred to as Diamond North Credit Union.
+The consolidated financial statements of the Credit Union as at and for the year ended December 31, 2021 comprise the Credit Union and its wholly owned subsidiary Diamond North Management Ltd. Together, these entities are referred to as Diamond North Credit Union.